vserova/book/pages/ch_app.md

     -   Reading a blob won't delete it - it will be removed automatically when its TTL has expired, or it can be removed explicitly.

-    -   <span class="nctnt ncbi-app">NetCache</span> server daemons can specify a default TTL for their blobs using the `blob_ttl` entry in the `[netcache]` section of [netcached.ini](http://www.ncbi.nlm.nih.gov/viewvc/v1/trunk/c++/src/app/netcache/netcached.ini?view=log).
-There is no direct way to find the server's default TTL, but you can find it indirectly by creating a blob and calling <span class="nctnt ncbi-func">GetBlobInfo()</span> on the new blob.
+    -   **NetCache** server daemons can specify a default TTL for their blobs using the `blob_ttl` entry in the `[netcache]` section of [netcached.ini](http://www.ncbi.nlm.nih.gov/viewvc/v1/trunk/c++/src/app/netcache/netcached.ini?view=log).
+There is no direct way to find the server's default TTL, but you can find it indirectly by creating a blob and calling `GetBlobInfo()` on the new blob.
 For an example of this, see [CSampleNetCacheClient::DemoPutRead()](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/sample/app/netcache/netcache_client_sample.cpp).

     -   Blob lifetime can be prolonged.